eggs-cpp/type_patterns/README.md

     static_assert(
         is_member_pointer< decltype(&X::foo) >::value
-      , "oops! &X::foo should be a member object pointer" );
+      , "oops! &X::foo should be a member pointer" );
     static_assert(
         !is_member_pointer< decltype(X::foo) >::value
       , "oops!
 X::foo should be an int" );